tim-band/mocksmtp/README.md

 ```

 Any GET request to the HTTP port (8080 in this example)
-returns an HTML document containing a table with four columns, like this:
+returns an HTML document containing a table with six columns, like this:

 Column: | ID | From | To | Cc | Subject | Contents
 ---|---|---|---|---|---|---